National League of POW/MIA Families: History

 The National League of POW/MIA Families' origins date to groups created by Sybil Stockdale and a group of POW/MIA wives in 1966 in Coronado, California.
 Sybil Stockdale's husband, Navy Commander James Stockdale, was shot down in 1965 and she was determined to make the American people aware of the mistreatment of U.S. POWs.
 Years later Evelyn Grubb became involved because she was frustrated with the lack of information from federal officials.
 It was these groups that finally convinced the U.S. government to change their official stance on the POW/MIA issue in 1969.
 The National League of Families was incorporated nationally in 1967 and later in Washington, D.C., on May 28, 1970.

 Another notable member of the league during the war was Joe McCain, brother of imprisoned U.S. Navy pilot and future U.S. Senator and presidential candidate John McCain.
 The league gained increased international attention in 1972 when Life Magazine ran a feature article on the organization.
 The article started with a full page photograph of Major Wilmer Newlin Grubb of the United States Air Force, the husband of National League of Families President Evelyn Grubb, from after he had been shot down in 1966 and taken prisoner by the North Vietnamese Army.
 Evelyn Grubb by then was also serving as the League's representative to the White House, the United Nations and the Paris Peace Talks, pressing for better accountability, treatment and the speedy return of American MIA and POW soldiers, pilots, airmen, and sailors in the Vietnam War, as well as better policies related to their families.
 Grubb did not find out until after the war was over that her husband had died shortly after being shot down.

 In the 1980s a different group, the National Alliance Of Families For the Return of America's Missing Servicemen, was formed as a split-off by National League of Families members over a disagreement with then League President Ann Mills Griffith over tactics the organization should employ in pursuing its goals, and disagreements about the status of missing servicemen by the 1980s.
-Compared to the league, the National Alliance takes a more activist, radical stance, especially with regards towards the Vietnam War POW/MIA issue and belief in the existence of "live prisoners" in Southeast Asia.
+Compared to the league, the National Alliance takes a more activist, radical stance, especially with regard to the Vietnam War POW/MIA issue and belief in the existence of "live prisoners" in Southeast Asia.